Tanner Fetch

-Tanner Fetch (born February 16, 1992) is a former a Canadian professional box lacrosse goaltender for Panther City Lacrosse Club of the National Lacrosse League and a professional sports analyst for the NLL on Bleacher Report Live.
+Tanner Fetch (born February 16, 1992) is a former Canadian professional box lacrosse goaltender for Panther City Lacrosse Club of the National Lacrosse League and a professional sports analyst for the NLL on Bleacher Report Live.
 He also provides analysis for international lacrosse events, notably the annual World Junior Lacrosse Championship.
 Fetch played goaltender for the Irish National Team at the European Box Lacrosse Championships in Turku, Finland.

 He was formerly the sportscaster on CBS Sports, NLL TV, and the Saskatchewan Rush.